Skip to main content

 In this example, we have four iSCSI sessions with one LUN.

-To check the Jumbo Frames configuration, connect to a XCP-ng host and try pinging all IP addresses involved in your iSCSI storage (target and initiator) using this command.
+An MTU mismatch between the host, the switches and the storage unit causes erratic storage behavior.
+To check for one, connect to a XCP-ng host and ping all IP addresses involved in your iSCSI storage (target and initiator) with a full-size, non-fragmentable packet:

 warning

-If you get an error, usually ping: sendmsg: Message too long, your MTU settings are incorrect, and you need to fix your network configuration.
+If you get an error, usually ping: sendmsg: Message too long, your MTU settings are inconsistent along the path, and you need to fix your network configuration.